Modern Minimalist Gardens in Australia: TCL & Sitta Inspired

 Sun: Full sun to part shade

-Water: Very low - native drought tolerance
+Water: Very low — no irrigation needed once established

 Blooms: Year-round

-Water: Low - very drought tolerant
+Water: Very low — highly drought tolerant once established

 Blooms: Spring–summer